Answering your questions

 If you are unsure whether or not you are eligible for Military Benefits, please review the information on the Military Benefits Orientation page.

 Parents, family members and supporters are encouraged to register and attend Orientation with their students.
-You can register a parent or family member when you complete your own registration.
+You can register a family member or supporter when you complete your own registration.

-Learn more about what’s included in the family and guest Orientation program.
+Learn more about what’s included in the family and supporter Orientation program.

-You can fill out the application online.
+You can fill out the application online beginning in April (for Fall admits).
 To start your application and learn more, visit the VCU Housing website.

 Students have the option to request roommates when submitting their application.
 Roommate requests must be mutual – both students must request and accept one another in order to be assigned.
 To find a roommate, you can fill out a special form as part of the Housing application under the Roommate page.